UT-MPC/pxt-moveSMART/tutorial2.md

 ## Step 1

-In this tutorial, we will learn how to make use of the sensors on the @boardname@ to make a *pedometer*.
+In this tutorial, we will learn how to make use of the sensors on the @boardname@ to make a *pedometer*-- a device that counts how many steps you take.

 ## Step 2